mmisty/cypress-allure-adapter/README.pack.md

 To see debug log run cypress with DEBUG env variable like: `DEBUG=cypress-allure* npm run cy:open`

 ## Change log

+### 0.5.0
+ - fixes to attach videos by Allure TestOps
+ - setting to attach videos only for unsuccessfull results
+ - setting to attach requests

 ### 0.0.2
 Initial version